hardisj/erinsaudiocorner/content/english/loudspeakers/Bose_901_Series_V.md

 <br>
 <br>

-## Contribute
+# Support the Cause

-If you like what you see here and want to help me keep it going, you can donate via the PayPal Contribute button at the bottom of each page.
-Since this item was loaned to me for testing I am having to pay round trip shipping which is about $230.
-If you can help by chipping in a few bucks I would truly appreciate it.
+If you like what you see here and want to help support the cause you might be interested in joining my Patreon, [here](https://www.patreon.com/erinsaudiocorner).
+You can also contribute via PayPal (the big yellow button below).

-You can also join my Facebook and YouTube pages via the links at the bottom of the page if you'd like to follow along with updates.
+Your support helps me pay for new items to test, hardware, miscellaneous items and costs of the site's server space and bandwidth.
+All of which I otherwise pay out of pocket.
+So, if you can help chip in a few bucks, know that it is *very much* appreciated.